5 Mother’s Day Gift Ideas Only in D.C.

 May 4, 2022 @ 9:00am

-“What?
-Only one day?”
-Although the mothers, aunts and grandmothers of the world would love it if everyday was Mother’s Day, that’s no reason not to go all out on an amazing gift.
+Although the mothers, aunts and grandmothers of the world would love it if everyday was Mother’s Day, that’s no reason not to go all-out on an amazing gift.
 For the women who stood behind you through all of life’s tribulations, here is a list of amazing gift ideas that’ll tell mom thank you for putting up with rancid diapers, bratty teen years and your first tattoo.

 Don’t put up with tedious brunch reservations that break the bank.
-Instead of an early morning where she has to be out and about, treat your mom to a day of rest accompanied by a 3-course meal from Rose’s At Home.
-Starting at $110 a month, send your mom a gourmet meal finely compiled by one of D.C.’s culinary hot-spots.
-With hits like Brussel Sprouts Caesar Salad, Popcorn Creme Brulee and a possible wine pairing, this monthly delight is great for the mom who wants a delicious night of relaxation. $110+. rosesluxury.com // @rosesluxury
+Instead of an early morning where she has to be out and about, treat your mom to a day of rest accompanied by a three-course meal from Rose’s At Home.
+Starting at $110 a month, purchase a Rose’s at Home dinner membership, providing monthly gourmet meals finely compiled by one of D.C.’s culinary hot spots.
+With hits like brussel sprouts caesar salad, popcorn creme brulee and a possible wine pairing, this monthly delight is great for the mom who wants a delicious night of relaxation. $110+. rosesathome.com; rosesluxury.com // @rosesluxury

 Cross Stitch at Shop Made In DC

 The best gift a mother could ask for is to spend time with her kids.
 And at Shop Made In DC, you can spend some quality time together creating cross-stitched crafts to decorate her home.
-This workshop is a great way to pick up a new skill and actively make your Mother’s day gift with the woman who’d hang up macaroni portraits if you still made them.
+This workshop, held at the Union Market location, is a great way to pick up a new skill and actively make your Mother’s Day gift with the woman who’d hang up macaroni portraits if you still made them.
 Have a relaxing afternoon stitching and chatting with your mom.
-Or if you’re a competitive family, compete to see who makes the best stitch. $42.
-Shop Made In DC: 325 Morse St. NE, DC; shopmadeindc.com // @shopmadeindc
+If you’re a competitive family, compete to see who makes the best stitch. $42.
+11 a.m. – 1 p.m.
+Shop Made In DC: 325 Morse St. NE, DC; shopmadeindc.com/classes // @shopmadeindc

 Home Decor Shopping at GoodWood